sajjadGG/book-python/advanced/unpacking/arguments.rst

     print(result)
     # Astronaut Jan Twardowski on the Moon

+Calling a function which has similar parameters.
+Passing configuration to the function, which sets parameters from the config:

 .. code-block:: python
-    :caption: Calling a function which has similar parameters.
-Passing configuration to the function, which sets parameters from the config

     def draw_line(x, y, color, type, width, markers):
         ...